 1. Hemoglobin is > 4.0g/dL

-2. Member is NOT planning to undergo an exchange transfusion during duration of treatment or is on a chronic transfusion program
+2. Member is NOT planning to undergo an exchange transfusion during duration of treatment or is on a chronic transfusion program (this does NOT include occasional, episodic transfusions on an as needed basis)

 [INFORMATIONAL NOTE: Based on the FDA labeled package insert, Adakveo (crizanlizumab-tmca) has the potential to cause fetal harm when administered to a pregnant woman.
 There are insufficient human data on Adakveo (crizanlizumab-tmca) use in pregnant women to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
 Advise pregnant women of the potential risk to a fetus.
 Adakveo (crizanlizumab-tmca) should only be used during pregnancy if the expected benefit to the patient justifies the potential risk to the fetus.]